Setting up service context to share business service CI information with other applications

-Set up users who access the Service Context Summary window in BMC Remedy IT Service Management and have the correct permissions.
+Set up users who access the Service Context Summary window in Remedy IT Service Management suite and have the correct permissions.

-In the context of BMC Remedy IT Service Management, the BMC Atrium Service Context permissions are rolled up in the BMC Asset Management permissions.
+In the context of BRemedy IT Service Management suite, the BMC Atrium Service Context permissions are rolled up in the Remedy Asset Management permissions.

 Configure the BMC Atrium Service Context to display the information you want.

-If you have problems configuring Service Context, see Troubleshooting the Service Context plug-in
+If you have problems configuring BMC Atrium Service Context, see Troubleshooting the Service Context plug-in

 To configure and use BMC Atrium Service Context, you must have the appropriate assigned permission roles.

-For more information about assigning BMC Atrium Core permissions, see BMC Atrium Core permission roles within applications.
+For more information about assigning BMC CMDB permissions, see BMC Atrium Core permission roles within applications.